amachronic/echoplayer/README.md

 ### Status

-The Rev1 prototype PCB is complete but has some problems (see the list of known issues below).
-The 3D-printed case for the Rev1 is unfinished.

-Development is currently focused on development of the Rev2 PCB and fixing mechanical design issues.
+There are two versions of the R1 in the repo, the Rev1 and Rev2.

+Rev1 is complete from an electrical standpoint but has a poorly thought out mechanical design.
+A very early Rockbox port exists but it is far from usable.

+Rev2 is unfinished and focused mostly on solving the mechanical issues with Rev1 properly.
+It is a near total redesign from an electrical perspective, and uses a STM32H7R3 series CPU which was selected mainly to simplify routing.

-### Known issues
+### Known issues (R1-Rev1 only)

-- ~~The backlight cannot be disabled, power is supplied to the LEDs even when the boost converter is disabled.~~
-- ~~The current limit on the backlight LED driver is set too low (20 mA paralleled to 4 LEDs, should be 20 mA per LED).~~
 - Reference designators in the schematics don't make much sense, there are gaps in the numbering and samed-valued components are not in contiguous ranges.